-Complaining about your skin’s texture, lines and wrinkles?
+Complaining about your skin’s texture, lines, and wrinkles?
 Who isn’t?
-Here’s what’s to blame and some of the latest skincare trends and non-surgical ways to maintain and recover it.
+Here’s what’s to blame for the signs of aging as well as some of the latest skincare trends and non-surgical ways to maintain and recover our youthful appearance.

-According to WebMd, a quick primer on collagen includes understanding your skin.
+According to WebMD, a quick primer on collagen leads us to know that to understand aging, we need to better understand our skin.
 Often called the body’s scaffolding, collagen is a protein that binds tissues.

 “It’s the glue that holds the body together,” says New York dermatologist Whitney Bowe, author of The Beauty of Dirty Skin: The Surprising Science of Looking and Feeling Radiant from the Inside Out, in WebMd’s article.